mHealth-UPenn/ditti-research-dashboard/README.md

 :warning: **Only run these commands once**.
 Running any of these commands a second time can have unintended consequences.

 Then, use a postgres docker container to initialize the remote database using the `default.sql` file.
 Replace **Password** with the master password that you created your database with. **Database Endpoint** can be retrieved from your database's dashboard under **Connectivity & Security > Endpoint & port > Endpoint**.
+Note that the database endpoint will only be available after the database finishes creating.

 ```sh
 docker run -dit --env-file postgres.env -e PGPASSWORD=Password --name temp-db postgres